sayam56/UIU-Smart-Card-Web-App/README.md

 # UIU-Smart-Card-Web-App
 Web App Of UIU Smart Card Project.
+Will be merged with UIU Smart Card Admin section.